-The midterm will take place on Thursday, November 7th from 6:00pm to 7:45pm, and you will take it remotely.
-Our class meeting on Monday, November 4th will be a review session.
-On Wednesday, November 6th, I will hold extra office hours in our standard classroom at our regular time, but will not advance the material.
-The final will also be administered remotely during final week at a date TBD.
-Exams are open books and open internet.
-You are allowed to use any resource you want.
-The only rule is that you cannot communicate with one another.
+The midterm will take place on Thursday, October 30th, from 6:00pm to 7:45pm, and you will take it remotely.
+Our class meeting on Monday, October 27th will be a review session.
+On Wednesday, October 29th, I will hold extra office hours in our standard classroom, but I will not advance the material on that day.
+The final will be remote as well on a date we will agree to later.